 Ouch!
 My Baby Bit Me

 Biting does not feel good to the parent if their baby clamps down or bites while latched during nursing.
-It is one of the common reasons a lactating parent may stop breast/chest feeding.
+It is one of the common reasons a lactating parent may stop breastfeeding.

 For The Nursing Parent